google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 ### Pixel Effects
 This is the simplest category to both understand and implement.
-All of these transformations take the color value of a single pixel and passes it into a function that will give you back another color value to use as the output.
+All of these transformations take the color value of a single pixel and pass it into a function that will give you back another color value to use as the output.

 There are many variations on these operations that are more or less complicated.
 Some will take into